JagratPatkar/Lamb/README.md

 # Lamb
-λ Lamb is a Functional Programming Language implemented using metacircular ◎ interpreter in Racket
+λ Lamb is a Dynamically Typed Functional Programming Language implemented using metacircular ◎ interpreter in Racket